Despair

 At my MFA program, my teacher, Lewis Buzbee of Steinbeck’s Ghost fame, makes the class do reductive revisions.
 We turn in a manuscript of 20-30 pages, then everyone in the class takes two to three pages of that week’s submission and cuts, cuts, cuts until only one page remains.

-It’s a lot easier to cut through the fat and be merciless when it’s someone else’s work.
-However, to be a successful revision expert, you’ve got to develop that sort of keen ruthlessness toward your own precious manuscript.
+It’s a lot easier to cut through the fat and be merciless when it’s someone else’s work (more tips on using a critique group).
+But how to edit your own writing is another animal.
+If you want to master reductive revision, you’ve got to develop that sort of keen ruthlessness toward your own precious manuscript.
 Especially after your First Draft Goggles wear off and you have to streamline.

 One of the biggest problems some writers have is redundancy.
 They’re not sure the reader gets what they’re trying to do so they explain it.
 Then they explain it a different way.
 And then, just in case, they introduce another way of saying the same thing.

 This is all fine and good.
 Maybe your subconscious is spinning all these repetitive statements so that you, the writer, understand the scene better.
 But the reader doesn’t need them.
-When I’m looking at a manuscript, redundancy is the number one thing I axe for the reductive revision exercise.
+When you’re working out how to edit your own writing, redundancy is the number one thing you should axe from your manuscript.

-Let’s do a reductive revision together.
+Let’s do a reductive revision together that’ll help you approach how to edit your own writing or how to revise a novel.
 The objective is to halve the length.
 Let’s give it a try.
 I’ll do my revisions and then you can do yours in comments, if you want, to see how ours match or don’t match.

 Edna looked Chris in the eye, her heart beating quickly against her ribs.
 Her back was to the office from where, any minute, the librarian might emerge and find them sneaking around the forbidden library.
 “I’m scared,” she said, her pulse quickening in her ears.